-- During thunderstorms, all campers move to safe and secure indoor locations. - If it is raining heavily or thundering at pick-up, please follow Severe Weather Pick Up.
+- During thunderstorms, all campers move to safe and secure indoor locations. - If it is raining heavily or thundering at pick-up, please follow the Severe Weather Pick Up Protocols (p.
+9).

 Bugs & Ticks

 In New England, bugs and ticks are everywhere, even in your backyard.